Stetchy0/CookingWithStetchy/CookinWithStetchy/Recipes/Lunch and Dinner/Pork/Zuppa Toscana.md

 1. In a large pot, cook the chopped bacon to your liking.
 Remove from pot without draining the fat.
 Cook the Italian sausage in the bacon fat, and place aside as well when browned.
 2. Drain most of the bacon fat, reserving a few teaspoons to cook the vegetables.
 Add onion, garlic (if fresh) and Bouillon and cook until onions are caramelized.
-3. Add chicken broth and potatoes, cook until potatoes are fork-tender.
+3. Add chicken broth and potatoes, cook until potatoes are [[Terms and Vocabulary|fork-tender]].
 Add bacon and sausage back in.
 4. Stir in cream, then any additional seasonings you like. remove from heat, add kale, and cover.
 Let sit until kale is softened, then serve.